 Check out the gladiators’ quarters

-There’s much controversy over the gladiators’ lodgings.
+There’s much controversy over the gladiators’ lodgings in Pompeii Italy.
 Excavators found the body of a wealthy lady in this all-male zone, but no-one knows if she was visiting a gladiator or taking shelter from the eruption.

-If the explicit imagery in some Pompeiian home decor is startling to modern eyes you can imagine what the brothels were like.
-Pompeii’s small Lupanare features a pictorial menu of activities on its walls.
-Bear that in mind when you decide whether to take a look inside with the family.
+If the explicit imagery on the walls of some Pompeiian living rooms is startling to modern eyes, you can imagine what the brothels were like.
+Pompeii’s small Lupanare, or brothel, features a pictorial menu of services on its walls.
+Something to bear in mind when you decide whether to take a look inside with the family.

 Don’t miss the guard dog

 Wear flat walking shoes with grippy soles.
-Those ancient cobbles are worn to a slippery shine in places.
+This is surprisingly important: the ancient cobbles are worn to a slippery shine in places.

-Bring water bottles, you can refill them on site.
+Bring water bottles, you can easily refill them on site.

-Don’t forget suncream and sunhats as there’s hardly any shade in Pompeii and it can get very hot.
+Don’t forget suncream and sunhats as there’s very little shade in Pompeii and it can get very hot in the summer months.

-Pack snacks or lunch Pompeii has one or two picnic areas.
+Pack snacks or lunch Pompeii has a number of picnic areas.
+It also has a cafeteria serving pizza slices etc.

 Start early in the morning at opening time to avoid the crowds and the heat of the sun at midday.

 Visiting with young children?
-Be aware that there’s porn style imagery in some of the frescoes as well as the brothel so do plan ahead if you’d rather avoid it.
+Be aware that there’s p*rn-style imagery in some of the frescoes as well as the brothel.
+So plan ahead if you’d rather avoid it.

 Naples to Pompeii train

-Visit Vesuvius.
 We spent the morning at Pompeii then caught a train to Ercolano for lunch and a bus to Vesuvius.
 There is time to visit both Pompeii and Vesuvius on the same day.
-If you’d prefer an organised trip this option includes coach travel, a guide and time for lunch:
+If you’d prefer an organised full day tour this option includes coach travel, a guide and time for lunch:

 For a guided day trip to Pompeii and Vesuvius with return coach transport to Naples, click here